O-Babasola/personal-website/README.md

 # Personal Portfolio Page Draft

 ## 📖 Overview
 This is a single-page personal website draft showcasing the frontend development projects, work experience, education, and reviews/comments.
-The website is built with **HTML** and **CSS** and is responsive for various screen sizes.
+The website is built with **HTML** and **CSS** and is fully responsive for various screen sizes.

 > ⚠️**NOTE** This project is not a representation of all that I have done.
 It is importnat to note that it is a **DRAFT**.